zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Russ: Why are you wheezing like that?

 Cheryl: I’m not wheezing.
-I’m just a little short o f breath.
+I’m just a little short of breath.
 My lungs feel like they’ve closed up.

 Russ: Maybe you should get that checked out.
 You co uld have asthma.